 There are several different mortgage options available for people over 65.
-The most appropriate one for you will depend on your attitude to risk and the reasons you want a mortgage.
-These could include moving home, paying for home improvements, or releasing some of the equity (value) in your home for additional income.
+The most appropriate one for you will depend on your attitude to risk and the reasons you want a mortgage, including:

 Below are four different mortgage options to consider.

 Many banks and building societies offer standard residential mortgages to those aged 65 and over, which may be suitable if you want to move home or remortgage to a better deal.

 However, depending on the lender, you may need to settle for a shorter term of 10 to 15 years, compared to the standard 25 years.

 If that’s the case, your monthly repayments will be higher and you’ll need to show the lender that you can comfortably afford to pay off your mortgage within this shorter timeframe.